yangKJ/ImageX/README.md

 🧢 At the moment, the most important features of [**GIF Animatable**](https://github.com/yangKJ/ImageX) can be summarized as follows:

 - Support more platform system，macOS、iOS、tvOS、watchOS.
-- Support local and network play gif animated.
+- Support local and network play gifs animated.
-- Support asynchronous image or gif displaying and caching.
+- Support asynchronous downloading and caching images or gifs from the web.
+- Support network sharing with the same link url, and will not download the same resource data multiple times.
 - Support any control play gif if used the protocol [AsAnimatable](https://github.com/yangKJ/ImageX/blob/master/Sources/AsAnimatable.swift).
-- Support extension `NSImageView` or `UIImageView` display image or gif and add the filters.
+- Support extension `NSImageView` or `UIImageView`,`UIButton`,`NSButton`,`WKInterfaceImage` display image or gif and add the filters.
 - Support six image or gif content modes.
 - Support disk and memory cached network data, And the data is compressed by GZip.
+- Support secondary compression of cache data, occupying less disk space.
-- Support clean up disk expired data in your spare time.
+- Support clean up disk expired data in your spare time and size limit.
 - Support setting different types of named encryption methods, Such as md5, sha1, base58, And user defined.

 ------